Habitat Work Now Complete at Aylmer Wildlife Management Area

 Remarkably, the habitat is “man-made”, evolving over decades from World War II airfield to a wildlife oasis in the heart of farm country north of Lake Erie.

 The Aylmer WMA is now open to visitors again, just a two-hour drive from Toronto and less than an hour from London.
 Walk the trails and see the wildlife from four viewing stands—one can be reached by wheelchair.
-In this difficult time, we can practice healthy social distancing outside on the trails while enjoying the sights and sounds of nature while exploring these wetlands and grasslands.
+Enjoy the sights and sounds of nature while exploring these wetlands and grasslands.

 Watch a short video (2:40) about this exceptional wildlife sanctuary.